 The accompanying consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-Since inception, the Company has funded its operations primarily with proceeds from sales of preferred stock, debt financing and an upfront payment of \$15.0 million the Company received in July 2020 under a collaboration agreement with Merck Sharp & Dohme Corp. (see Note 10), and most recently, with proceeds from the sale of common stock in the IPO completed in October 2020.
-The Company has incurred recurring losses, including net losses of \$68.8 million and \$51.1 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, the Company had an accumulated deficit of \$162.9 million.
+Since inception, the Company has funded its operations primarily with proceeds from sales of preferred stock, debt financing, an upfront payment of \$15.0 million the Company received in July 2020 under a collaboration agreement with Merck Sharp & Dohme Corp. (see Note 9), proceeds from the sale of common stock in the IPO completed in October 2020 and most recently, with sale of common stock in the SPA.
+In January 2022, the Company received an upfront payment of \$300.0 million pursuant to the collaboration agreement with Lilly (See Note 9), which was included in current assets on the consolidated balance sheets as of December 31, 2021.
+The Company has incurred recurring losses, including net losses of \$101.3 million and \$68.8 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, the Company had an accumulated deficit of \$264.3 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
 As of the issuance date of these consolidated financial statements the Company expects that its cash, cash equivalents and marketable securities will be sufficient to fund its operating expenses and capital expenditure requirements for at least 12 months.

-The Company will need to obtain additional funding through public or private equity offerings, debt financings, collaborations, strategic alliances and/or licensing arrangements.
+The Company will need to obtain additional funding through public or private equity offerings, debt financings, collaborations, strategic alliances and/or licensing arrangements to continue to fund its operations.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into collaborative or strategic alliances or licensing arrangements.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
 Arrangements with collaborators or others may require the Company to relinquish rights to certain of its technologies or programs.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, pipeline expansion or commercialization efforts, which could adversely affect its business prospects.
 Although management will continue to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations when needed or at all.